 The data checking tool is a secure online tool to help higher education providers return accurate data.

 The data checking tool is primarily used between August and October each year.
+However, we are releasing the tools in May to allow providers longer to engage with them.

 This guide gives information about using the data checking tool for: